FeyAgape/GitAndMore/Git.md

 - run `git log` - will show you the commits message
 - run `git reset --soft HEAD~1` - this will undo your last commit

+## Creating a new repository on the command line

+1. Run `git add -A`
+2. Run `git commit -m "commit message here"` this will commit your changes making it ready to be push.
+3. Run `git push` this will send your changes to your remote repo.

 ## Git Flow

 Getting started: